ImpendingMoon/Ceres80/Documentation/BIOS/BIOS_Design.md

 6. 0x04 - Register Alarm Function
 - Sets a function to call after at least a number of milliseconds
 - Setting to a NULL pointer ($0000) clears the alarm function
-- The alarm function is responsible for preserving register values and cannot use the alternate register set
+- The alarm function is called in the interrupt service routine and with the alternate register set.
+The function is responsible for exchanging registers, enabling interrupts, and returning using `RETI`.
 - Parameters:
     - HL: Address of function
     - E: Repeat
         - 0: Clear alarm after it is called
         - 1: Repeat alarm until it is changed
+- Returns: None

 ## Video